Navam9530/navam9530.github.io/_posts/2023-03-01-Square-of-Summation.md

 ---
-description: Derivation of the square of summation formula!
+description: Derivation of the Square of Summation Formula!
 category: Discoveries
 math: True
 ---